Me-Abhishek-patel/Project_Progress_Tracker/README.md

 ### Branch Policy

 dev All the contributions should be pushed to this branch.
 If you're making a contribution, you are supposed to make a pull request to dev.
-Please make sure it passes a build check on Travis.